Lirentelimab in Mast Cell and Eosinophil Driven Diseases

 Based on these results, Allakos initiated a registrational Phase 3 study in patients with eosinophilic gastritis and/or eosinophilic duodenitis (ENIGMA 2).
 During the fourth quarter of 2021 Allakos announced that the ENIGMA 2 study met the histologic co-primary endpoint but failed to meet the symptomatic co-primary endpoint when compared to placebo.
 The Phase 3 study in patients with EoD (EoDyssey) is expected to have results in the third quarter of 2022.

-Eosinophilic Esophagitis (EoE) is a condition characterized by eosinophils and mast cells driven inflammation of the esophagus.
+Eosinophilic esophagitis (EoE) is a condition characterized by mast cell and eosinophil driven inflammation of the esophagus.
 Common symptoms of EoE include difficulty swallowing, food impaction, nausea and vomiting.
-In the completed Phase 2 ENIGMA study, patients who had concomitant EoE showed esophageal eosinophil reduction and had less difficulty swallowing when treated with antolimab (see press release).
-Allakos plans to initiate a Phase 2/3 randomized, double-blind, placebo-controlled study of antolimab in patients with EoE.
+In the completed Phase 2 ENIGMA study, patients who had concomitant EoE showed esophageal eosinophil reduction and had less difficulty swallowing when treated with lirentelimab (see press release).

 Severe Allergic Conjunctivitis